syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Binding.md

 {% endhighlight  %}
 {% endtabs %}

-N> Attempting to add custom parameters with key name same as any default Ajax parameters used by `DataManager` will results in error.
+N> Attempting to add custom parameters with key name same as any default AJAX parameters used by `DataManager` will results in error.

 The following output is displayed as a result of the above code example.